vasanthn7/GmailAPI/README.md

 # GmailAPI
-Python Wrapper for Gmail API
+Python application using Gmail API to filter and modify emails based on rules

 ## Instalation
 * Once cloned, install all the packages specified in the requirements.txt